hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 An IXoT client MAY pipeline IXFR requests for different zones on a single TLS connection.
 AN IXoT server MAY respond to those requests out of order.

+QUESTION: Since this is a new specification should there be a requirement that IXoT servers are RECOMMENDED to condense responses as described in Section 6 of [RFC1995].
+[RFC1995] document says this is optional and MAY be done but it can significantly reduce the size of responses and may have implications for padding?

 ### Fallback to AXFR